captionpoint/captionpoint-plays/THE-ROOMMATE.md

 She said, "Little girls don't take what isn't theirs."
 And you know what?
 She was right.
-lt takes a grown lady to do that.
+It takes a grown lady to do that.
+(Despite herself; ROBYN is laughing.)
-(Despite herself ---
+---
 ## ROBYN:
-is laughing.) ---
-## ROBYN:
 Sharon!!
 ---
 ## SHARON:
 (Takes out a watch, sets it on the table.)
 Right off his wrist, and he didn't notice.
 Turns out, I'm good.
-Who Imew!
+Who knew!
 ---
 ## ROBYN:
 Sharon!